 Peel off the tape and press the moldings on.

-Check that your moldings are straight and pressed onto the car firmly and you're done.
+Check that your moldings are straight and pressed onto the car firmly and you can move on to the door moldings

 Moving on to the door moldings, set them out in the sun to warm them up to prevent warping when installing.
 It is very important that these are installed warm.